amzn/amazon-pay-sdk-csharp/README.md

 	{"region","REGION"}
 };

-// Or You can also provide a JSON file path which has the above configuration information in JSON format string config = "PATH_TO_JSON_FILE";
+// Or you can also provide a JSON file path which has the above configuration information in JSON format string config = "PATH_TO_JSON_FILE";

 // Instantiate the client class with the config type